Projects

 Geopolitics and Terrain

-Some other work has been rethinking the notion of the ‘geo’ in geopolitics, to make this connect to land, earth and the world as an alternative to the globe and globalisation.
-It builds on earlier work on theorisations of the world in Lefebvre, Axelos, Fink, Sloterdijk, Badiou and Meillassoux, and links to some work I’ve been doing around ideas of volume and the volumetric, geometrics and the notion of terrain.
-Some of this work relates to The Project on Indeterminate and Changing Environments: Law, the Anthropocene, and the World (the ICE LAW Project), led by Phil Steinberg at Durham University.
+For several years I have been contributing to the debates about the notion of the ‘geo’ in geopolitics, to make this connect to land, earth and the world as an alternative to the globe and globalisation.
+My contributions build on earlier work on theorisations of the world in Lefebvre, Axelos, Fink, Sloterdijk, Badiou and Meillassoux, and my writings on volume and the volumetric, geometrics and the notion of terrain.
+Some of this research relates to The Project on Indeterminate and Changing Environments: Law, the Anthropocene, and the World (the ICE LAW Project), led by Phil Steinberg at Durham University.
 I led the Territory sub-project, and workshops were held in Amsterdam on 12 May 2017 (report here) and at Warwick on 1 December 2017 (report here).
 A final conference for the project was held in Durham in April 2019.

 I gave the Dialogues in Human Geography lecture, at the Royal Geographical Society (with Institute of British Geographers) annual conference in London in August 2019, on the theme of ‘Terrain, Politics, History’.
 It is now published in the journal, along with responses by Deborah Dixon, Gastón Gordillo, Bruno Latour, Kimberley Peters and Rachael Squire, and a reply by me (see here; most pieces open access).